reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 Google Cloud Platform (GCP)

 ### Recommendation
-Google Cloud is a strong choice for an AI and Machine Learning research company because it provides services designed for AI workloads and high-performance computing.
-The company can use scalable computing resources for demanding workloads.
-Google Cloud also provides strong Kubernetes and data processing capabilities.
-These services can support the development and deployment of AI applications.
+I would recommend Google Cloud Platform because the company focuses on Artificial Intelligence and Machine Learning.
+It provides computing resources that can be used for high-performance workloads.
+GCP also has services for Kubernetes and data processing.
+These services can help the company develop and run its AI applications.

 ### Recommended Services
 - Compute Engine